MAKEUP PRODUCTS (NON-PERMANENT)

 59224

-Chemicals and contaminants linked to cancer are found in food and many other ordinary products.
-Still, no category of consumer products is susceptible to less government inspection than cosmetics, including Lipstick.
-While many of the chemicals and contaminants in cosmetics very likely pose very little risk, subjection to some is linked to critical health conditions, such as cancer.
+Chemicals linked to cancer are found in food and several other commonly used products.
+Still, no group of consumer products is susceptible to less government direction than cosmetics, including Lipstick.
+Though many of the chemicals in cosmetics and personal care products likely pose minimal risk, being exposed to some has been linked to critical health conditions, including cancer.